JUnit to TestRail mapping

 Text: Error (stacktrace)

-You can enrich your test cases and test results data by adding custom properties to your reports.
+You can add extra fields, steps, comments, and attachments using special property names.
 The supported properties and their meaning are listed on the table below.

 Name TestRail mapping

-testrail_result_step Add a step and its status to the result
+testrail_result_step Adds a step and status (passed, failed, untested)

 testrail_attachment Upload attachment in path to test result (max 256MB)

-While some of these properties only require a simple value, field properties require the name of the field and the respective value.
-For these properties, you should use the format field_name:field_value.
+Below an example of a report with all the listed fields.
 For more information on how to use these properties, please see the TestRail CLI usage examples page.

 <testsuites name="test suites root">